 Old and Middle English Language and Literature

-Please submit 250 word abstracts by May 31st to Greta Smith, email@example.com
+Please send a 250 word abstract to Greta Smith, Miami University email@example.com by June 1, 2014.

 Peace Literature and Pedagogy

 Peace studies are more than merely avoiding conflict.
 They are on-going processes with goals

 linked to resolving conflict and/or establishing social justice.
 Inside cities, conflicting forces and